Heinz Ewald: World War II

-On 17 December 1943, Ewald made a forced landing in his Messerschmitt Bf 109 G-6.
-On 21 March 1944, he was shot down by anti-aircraft artillery in his Bf 109 G-6.
+On 19 March 1944, II.
+Gruppe was ordered to Grammatikowo near Sovietskyi.
+Two days later, Ewald was shot down by anti-aircraft artillery in his Bf 109 G-6.
+He was promoted to Leutnant (second lieutenant) on 1 May and he received the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 25 May.

 On 24 June, he was again shot down, this time in his Bf 109 G-6 (Werknummer 163568—factory number) during combat with Consolidated B-24 Liberator bombers southeast of Malu Roșu, Ploiești and wounded.
-Prior to being shot down, Esau claimed a B-24 bomber.
+Prior to being shot down, Ewald claimed a B-24 bomber.
 He made two attacks on the bomber.
-The first attack, which was made in a head on attack, damaged the bomber and separated it from its combat box.
-The second attack, which flown from a stern direction, was observed to have shot down the B-24 bomber with its left wing on fire.
+The first, head on, attack, damaged the bomber and separated it from its combat box.
+The second attack, which flown from the stern, was observed to have shot down the B-24 bomber with its left wing on fire.
 Flying a third attack on the bomber formation, Ewald was hit by the defensive fire of another bomber.
 His engine caught fire and he was forced to bail out.
-Fearing to come to get shot in his parachute by an escorting fighter, he let himself fall to approximately 1000 m before deploying his parachute.
+Fearing to be shot in his parachute by an escorting fighter, he let himself fall to approximately 1000 m before opening his parachute.
 On 30 September, II.
 Gruppe moved to Nagyrábé.
 Here on 6 October, Ewald claimed his first aerial victory following his injuries sustained on 24 June when he shot down a Yakovlev Yak-11 aircraft.
 He received the German Cross in Gold (Deutsches Kreuz in Gold) on 30 November.

+On 2 January 1945, II.
+Gruppe moved to Bábolna-Puszta, a stud farm in Bábolna, Hungary.
+Here the next day, Ewald became an "ace-in-a-day", claiming four Yakovlev Yak-9 and a Lavochkin La-5 fighter, shot down near Gran, now Esztergom.
 On 18 January, II.
-Gruppe relocated to Veszprém where they stayed until 21 March.
-Here the Gruppe supported the 6th Army fighting in Operation Konrad III in an attempt to relieve the siege of Budapest.
-Here, Ewald claimed an aerial victory over an Ilyushin Il-2 ground-attack aircraft the next day, a Douglas A-20 Havoc bomber, also named "Boston", on 20 January.
-On 22 January, he was credited with four Lavochkin La-5 fighters shot down near Stuhlweißenburg, present-day Székesfehérvár, followed by another La-5 on 30 January and 2 February, and two La-5s on 4 February.
+Gruppe moved to Veszprém where they stayed until 21 March.
+Here the Gruppe supported the 6th Army fighting in Operation Konrad III to relieve the siege of Budapest.
+Ewald claimed an aerial victory over an Ilyushin Il-2 ground-attack aircraft the next day, a Douglas A-20 Havoc bomber, also named "Boston", on 20 January.
+On 22 January, he was credited with four La-5 fighters shot down near Stuhlweißenburg, now Székesfehérvár, followed by another La-5 on 30 January.
+Credited with 67 aerial victories, he was the third most successful active fighter pilot in II.
+Gruppe.